Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction

-Unlike standard graph structure where each edge connects only two vertices, hypergraph structures provide a natural means to represent group-wise interactions using hyperedges, which can involve multiple vertices in the same hyperedge.
-Hypergraph structures have found applications in various fields such as biology, physics, recommendation system, trajectory prediction, and more \cite{grilli2017higher,ICMLHypergraph}.
-For instance, in nature, the correlation between predator-competitor pairs is not simply linear; multiple predator-competitor pairs are challenging to approximate.
-Thus, \cite{grilli2017higher} introduces high-order interactions among various biotic communities with a hypergraph to stabilize natural environments.
-Similarly, \cite{xu2022groupnet} employs a hypergraph to understand social interactions for forecasting human trajectories.
-However, most existing approaches either use pre-defined topology structures for generation or create hypergraphs based on direct distance without considering the influence of data distribution.
-In our work, Hyper-STTN not only considers the influence of data distribution and group scale to generate a multiscale hypergraph, but also leverages crowd dependencies in spatial-temporal dynamics into the hypergraph structure.
+Whereas standard graphs restrict edges to pairwise connections, hypergraphs provide a natural and expressive framework for modeling groupwise interactions, with hyperedges capable of simultaneously linking multiple vertices.
+Hypergraph models have been applied across diverse domains including biology, physics, recommender systems, and trajectory prediction \cite{grilli2017higher, ICMLHypergraph}.
+For instance, in ecological systems the correlations among predator-competitor groups are rarely linear.
+Especially, multiple predator-competitor interactions are difficult to approximate with pairwise edges alone.
+Accordingly, \cite{grilli2017higher} introduced higher-order interactions among biotic communities via hypergraphs to better capture and stabilize natural ecosystems.
+In a similar vein, \cite{xu2022groupnet} employed hypergraphs to capture groupwise social interactions for forecasting human trajectories.
+However, most existing approaches either rely on pre-defined topologies or construct hypergraphs solely from direct distances, without accounting for the underlying data distribution.
+In contrast, Hyper-STTN explicitly incorporates both pedestrian distribution effects and group scale to generate multiscale hypergraphs, while simultaneously embedding crowd dependencies across spatialtemporal dynamics within the hypergraph structure.